wahabaftab/Snakes-And-Ladders/README.md

 # Snakes-And-Ladders

 This repo contains my first app made in Android Studio.
 It helped grasp basic understanding of how app works and how to make one using android studio.
-Its a basic snakes & ladders game limited by my lack of knowledge or understanding of how android studio works at the time of making the app.
+Its a basic snakes & ladders game limited by my lack of knowledge or understanding about Android Studio at the time of making the app.
 Thus it can be improved further.

 ### Intro: